gagangulyani/SQLite/README.md

 3. saves the info in DataBase.

-4. The records are displayed at the end of the Program.
+4. the records are displayed at the end of the Program.